 Explore the splendour home of Henry VIII, his wives, and his children in all its Tudor glory.
 Experience Hampton Court Palace’s vast parkland and gardens, discover its Great Hall, admire the spectacular Chapel Royal, and take on the challenge of the oldest surviving maze.

-Can’t wait until the doors open?
+Can’t wait to visit?
 Check out Hampton Court’s virtual tours here.

 The History of Hampton Court Palace

 Priding itself as one of the only two surviving residences of Henry VIII, this palace dates to the early 16th century.
-Its construction was begun by Cardinal Wolsey, and it later served as the home to Henry himself and his six wives.
+Cardinal Wolsey began its construction which then later served as the home to Henry himself and his six wives.